 Introduction

 One of the great challenges in artistic research is that the material basis of the artistic practice may be both data and result, but without an active presence of some kind of representation of the practice the relevance of the research may be lessened.
-This is not necessarily a defining property of all artistic research—there are in fact a number of ways in which artistic research can be thought of and explored—but practice based artistic research in music where the practice itself plays a significant role makes the issues in the present discussion surface in interesting ways.
+This is not necessarily a defining property of all artistic research – there are in fact a number of ways in which artistic research can be thought of and explored – but practice-based artistic research in music where the practice itself plays a significant role makes the issues in the present discussion surface in interesting ways.
 If the material basis of the artistic research may be both data and result, there are methodological concerns that are intimately linked to how the practice is documented.
 A documentation that consists merely of a recording of the result of a long process, may not make justice to the material aspect of the practice, though, obviously, such recordings may still be of great interest to other analytical articulations.
 The challenge may be critically examined from both the point of view of the design of such documentation systems, and from the point of view of the practice itself.
 From a preliminary standpoint, there are two aspects to this: The first is concerned with deciding what part of a performance or practice is relevant to document given a particular research question.
 The second involves the technology that makes it possible to extract, store and re-enact the data.
 As will be discussed in this paper, these two aspects are not only clearly dependent, but may also influence each other to a significant degree.

 Going back to the opening statement, it may be necessary to unpack the meaning of the terminology, specifically the meaning and context of materiality and data.
-With data, I refer to research data in an abstract sense: that information obtained through observation, experimentation, reading or other means, and that constitute the raw material for the research.
-This may, or may not, constitute digital data, and it may, or may not, be representable as such, and its nature may be very volatile.
-Due to the novelty of the field of artistic research there is no solid agreement as to what artistic research data actually consists of, let alone how it should be documented, and it remains a very important but largely unresolved question.1 The issue may be divided into several subtopics but first and foremost it is important to distinguish between how to gather and document the various aspects of the material practice on the one hand, and the documentation of the artistic output on the other.
+With data, I refer to research data in an abstract sense: information obtained through observation, experimentation, reading or other means, and that constitute the raw material for the research.
+This may, or may not, be represented as digital data, and its nature may be very volatile.
+Due to the novelty of the field of artistic research there is no solid agreement as to what artistic research data actually consists of, let alone how it should be documented, and it remains a very important but largely unresolved question.
+The issue may be divided into several subtopics but first and foremost it is important to distinguish between how to gather and document the various aspects of the material practice on the one hand, and the documentation of the artistic output on the other.
 The latter may carry with it traces of the practice, but may also efficiently disguise it.
-Part of the virtuoso tradition in music, for example, is to hide away the material practice and make the performance appear effortless.2 Even if the result may be easily recorded, the processes that led to the result is commonly equally important to the research process, but not always as easily documented.
+Part of the virtuoso tradition in music, for example, is to hide away the material practice and make the performance appear effortless.
+Even if the result may be easily recorded, the processes that led to the result is commonly equally important to the research process, but not always as easily documented.
 How can the integrity of the research data be preserved in an artistic research project that may contain a number of different kinds of data, as well as raw material from the artistic process?
 How can this research data contribute to recording the materiality of the practice?